uttamseervi/TheDeepLedger/kafka-vs-traditional-db-in-realtime-apps.md

 ---

 ## 🖚 Conclusion

 Kafka doesn’t replace databases—it **amplifies** them by handling real-time firehoses of data.

 For systems like Uber or Ola, where **speed, scale, and reliability** are mission-critical, Kafka is what keeps the engine roaring without burning it out.

-Ready to build it?
-Let’s spin up Docker and wire it all together! 🔥